thuml/CompilerDream/README.md

 # CompilerDream: Learning a Compiler World Model for General Code Optimization (KDD 2025)

 This repository is supplementary to our paper, *CompilerDream: Learning a Compiler World Model for General Code Optimization* [[Arxiv]](https://arxiv.org/abs/2404.16077).
-We provide the code of our experiments, along with the training data and several model checkpoints.
+We provide the code of our experiments, along with the training data, part of testing data and several model checkpoints.

 ## Getting Started